x1nchen/x1nchen/README.md

 ### Hello

-A beckend developer focused on FinTech.
+A beckend developer focused on AD system.